hemidactylus/opabinia/README.md

 in `Doc/nginx/nginx.conf`.
 Finally, delete (CHECK) the `default` file found in `etc/nginx/sites-enabled`.

-_Now this would be a good moment to wire up the circuitry as shown in the schematics above.
+_Now this would be a good moment to solder and/or wire up the circuitry as shown in the schematics above.
 This should be made with the RPi powered off._

 To set up both the Flask app and the measurer as system services, the following two files must be copied into `/etc/systemd/system/`: